 While using the voice recognition system, it is possible to select menu options by using the steering wheel controls instead of speaking voice commands.
-This can be especially helpful if the noise of driving makes it difficult for the voice recognition system to accurately interpret commands.
 The manual control mode does not allow dialing a phone number by digits.
 The user may select an entry from the Phonebook or Recent Calls lists.
-To re-activate voice recognition, exit the manual control mode by pressing and holding the PHONE/END () button.
-At that time, pressing the PHONE/SEND () button will start the Hands Free Phone System.
+To re-activate voice recognition, exit the manual control mode by pressing and holding the PHONE/END ( ) button.
+At that time, pressing the PHONE/SEND ( ) button will start the Hands Free Phone System.

-- To enter manual control mode, start the voice recognition system and tilt the tuning - (♦) switch up or down.
-The system will speak "Showing Manual Options" when manual controls are initially activated.

-- To browse the menu options, tilt the tuning () switch up or down.
+- To enter manual control mode, start the voice recognition system and tilt the tuning ( → ) switch up or down.
+The system will speak "Showing Manual Options" when manual controls are initially activated. - To browse the menu options, tilt the tuning ( ♣ ) switch up or down.
 The system will always speak the current menu option.
-De pending on the audio display, it will also show the current menu option. - To select the current menu option, press the PHONE/SEND ( - To go back to the previous menu, press the PHONE/END () button.
-If the current menu is the Main Menu, pressing the PHONE/END () button will exit the Phone system.
+Depending on the audio display, it will also show the current menu option. - To select the current menu option, press the PHONE/SEND (w≥ ) button. - To go back to the previous menu, press the PHONE/END ( ) button.
+If the current menu is the Main Menu, pressing the PHONE/END ( ) button will exit the Phone system. - To exit the manual control mode, press and hold the PHONE/END ( ) button for 5 seconds.